sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 #### 3.2.1.10 Document Property - Title

-Title of this document SHOULD be a canonical name for the document, and sufficiently unique to distinguish it from similar documents.
-Value type is string with 1 or more characters.
+Title of this document (`title`) of value type `string` with 1 or more characters SHOULD be a canonical name for the document, and sufficiently unique to distinguish it from similar documents.

 Examples: